 Mastering the Mechanics

-- Place parchment or waxed paper (cut to fit the size of the board) to prevent food from staining it.
+- Place parchment or waxed paper (cut to fit the board) to prevent food from staining the board.

 - Use bowls to hold small items.
 This will vary the board and give visual interest.

 - Cover all of the board.
-Use small items or greenery like rosemary as filler to cover holes.
+Use small items or greenery, such as rosemary, as filler to cover holes.
 Also, layer items to make them appealing.

 - Have everything ready when you start designing your board.
 Cheese, bread, and fruit will dry out if left uncovered too long.